-It's the direct customer of HACOFCO in origin and solely responsible for the results obtained during the verification of the sustainability guide in its supply chain.
+The direct supplier of HACOFCO in origin and solely responsible for the results obtained during the verification of the sustainability standard in its supply chain.
 This IMS Provider maintains direct communication with the Commercial and Sustainability Department of HACOFCO.
 The IMS Provider can be an exporter, cooperative, association, or a natural person.

 This IMS Provider can be made up of small and/or large farms.
-Likewise, an individual farm (example fazendas in Brazil) that sells coffee directly to HACOFCO can have its IMS even though the guide establishes the scope of the requirements as an "Individual Farm".
+Likewise, an individual farm that sells coffee directly to HACOFCO can have its IMS, in these case the requirements applicable to the IMS of an individual farm are included in the standard under the scope of of the requirements as an "Individual Farm"; it means that it is not separated as it is for smallholders.